 The Crystal Buddha has a very interesting and tumultuous history.
 The quartz image is said to have been carved for a king of Lopburi (a variation has it being offered to the King of Lawa, an early north Thai kingdom).
 It then somehow ended up in the possession of the legendary Mon Queen, Jamadevi, who installed it in her capital Haripunchai, which is today’s Lamphun.

 Consequently, when Mengrai arrived during the 13th century to conquer the Mon kingdom of Haripunchai, he had the image removed to his own new capital, Chiang Mai.
 The statue remained there for 11 generations before being spirited off to Ayutthaya by a shady monk.
 When the King of Lanna found out the statue had been moved, he encircled the city with his army until the recalcitrant Siamese agreed to return it.
 With us so far?
 Well the story doesn’t end here.

-During the 16th century, the King of Lan Chang -- a kingdom which now comprises part of modern day Laos -- overpowered Chiang Mai and took off with the statue.
-It was not until King Rama I was at war with Laos 225 years later that the statue was finally returned.
-Since then, it has only moved for ceremonial display during the annual Songkran festivities.
+During the 16th century, the King of Lan Chang — a kingdom which now comprises part of modern day Laos — sacked Chiang Mai and took off with the well-travelled statue.
+It was not until King Rama I was victorious over Laos 225 years later that the statue was finally returned to Chiang Mai.
+Since then, it has only been moved for ceremonial display during the annual Songkran festivities.

-Last updated on 25th September, 2013.
+Last updated on 18th April, 2016.